bolliger-tech/breedersdb.com/deployment/README.md

 Limit: If more than 30 requests are made in 3 minutes, the IP is banned for 1 hour.

 Attention `enforce-on-key=IP`: The requesting IP is hasuras IP, this means all requests from one hasura instance are counted together.
 This was done because google cloud does not easily support rate limiting on a trusted ip set by the load balancer.

+**Note**: Because the rate limiter sits in between hasura and the cloud function and hasura doesn't forward the `429` status code, there is no way to find out why the request failed in the frontend.
+This means there is no adequate error message.